nexsolab/azure-devops-google-cloud-tools/Tasks/GoogleCloudPubSub/README.md

 - **Create subscription**
   Listen to new messages in a topic.
 - **Delete subscription**
-  You don't receive any new messages published to the topic.
+  You will not receive any new messages published to the topic.
 - **Pause a push subscription**
   Pause a push subscription, so new messages on the topic will not trigger endpoint.
   For resume, you should use _Create subscription_ task to set push config again.